 Historically, People v.
 Modesto (1963) 59 Cal.2d 722 is the most important case on the subject of prejudice.
 In Modesto, the court held that a defendant has a state constitutional right to have the jury determine every material issue presented by the evidence.
 (Id., at p.
 730.)
 Given this constitutional right, subsequent cases went on to apply a standard of per se reversal (with specified exceptions) when the trial court failed to instruct on a lesser included offense, an affirmative defense or an element of the crime.
 (See People v.
 Croy (1985) 41 Cal.3d 1, 12-13; People v.
 Garcia (1984) 36 Cal.3d 539, 550-558 and cases cited therein.)
-Importantly, the traditional rule is still good law in some respects, but not others.
+The traditional rule is still good law in some respects, but not others.

-Under current California law, the failure to instruct on a lesser included offense is mere state law error which does not implicate the federal Constitution.
+Under current California law, the failure to instruct on a lesser included offense has been held to be mere state law error which does not implicate the federal Constitution.
 (People v.
 Breverman (1998) 19 Cal.4th 142, 149.)
 Although the failure to instruct on an element of the offense constitutes federal constitutional error, reversal is not required absent a showing of prejudice.
 (People v.
 Flood (1998) 18 Cal.4th 470, 475.)
-However, the California Supreme Court has not specifically renounced its former rule in two respects.
+In some cases, the failure to instruct on a lesser included offense can be viewed as a failure to instruct on an element of the offense.
+I f that argument can be made, the federal constitution is violated.
+(See People v.
+Thomas (2013) 218 Cal.App.4th 630.)
+Furthermore, the California Supreme Court has not specifically renounced its former reversible per se rule in two respects.

-1. The failure to instruct on an affirmative defense is arguably reversible per se.
+1. The failure to instruct on an affirmative defense is arguably almost reversible per se.

 The longstanding rule is that the omission to instruct on an affirmative defense constitutes reversible error unless "the factual question posed by the omitted instruction was necessarily resolved adversely to the defendant under other, properly given instructions.'
 [Citation.]"
 (People v.
 Stewart (1976) 16 Cal.3d 133, 141; accord, People v.
 Lee (1987) 43 Cal.3d 666, 675, fn.
 1.)
-Notwithstanding the cited cases, the Supreme Court has inexplicably stated in a recent decision that it has "not yet determined what test of prejudice applies to the failure to instruct on an affirmative defense.
+Theer is a "harmless error" component to this standard, but it is very limited, as only other verdicts may be considered in deciding whether the error is harmless. since Notwithstanding the cited cases, the Supreme Court has recently stated that it has "not yet determined what test of prejudice applies to the failure to instruct on an affirmative defense.
 [Citation.]"
 (People v.
 Salas (2006) 37 Cal.4th 967, 984.)
 Given this conflict in the case law, it may still be fairly argued that per se reversal is required.
 Nonetheless, it is likely that the Supreme Court will adopt a lesser standard in the near future.
 (See People v.
 Quach (2004) 116 Cal.App.4th 294, 303 [error in self defense instruction required application of the federal standard found in Chapman v.
 California (1967) 386 U.S. 18].)

-2. An error of law in the government's theory of the case may require per se reversal.
+2. An error of law in the government's theory of the case was, until recently, also subject to virtual per se reversal.